-The big move to Australia: something that a lot of people seem to do, but no one really tells you how to do.
+Moving to Australia: something that a lot of people seem to do, but no one really tells you how to do.
 Well, my friends, I am here to fill that void for you.
-Before I came here I googled tons of things, made a checklist, checked requirements, talked to millions of people, and kindof felt like I was feeling around in the dark trying to figure out the right way to go about relocating myself down under.
+Before I made the big move to Australia I googled tons of things, made a checklist, checked requirements, talked to millions of people, and kind of felt like I was feeling around in the dark trying to figure out the right way to go about relocating myself down under.
 Maybe I should rephrase that – the right way to go about moving to Australia… In the most painless and easy way possible, using the best resources to find a place to live and get a job, and to find the place that I would fit in best.
 And now I will share everything I have learned and wish I knew before, with you!
 Find out what moving to and living in Australia is really like, whether you move for one year, two years, or completely emigrate!

 When a rainbow forms over an already breathtaking view.
 Just to blow your mind to a million more pieces.
 12 Apostles, Great Ocean Road, Victoria – Photo: Me 🙂

-1. Apply For Your Visa to Move to Australia
+1. Apply For Your Visa Before Moving to Australia (Obviously)

 Then, make an ‘immi’ account here: